cliffhall/js-entity-modeling/README.md

 * It is important to make sure that code in the various projects is kept in sync with the main schema.
 * If a new field is added to an entity, the change should only happen in one place, and the entire codebase should be able to to work with it.
 * The prototypes have methods for construction, validation, marshalling to and from raw objects, getting token representations of larger objects, etc.
+* Compound entities should always validate their children by using the child's isValid() method, rather than by checking child properties directly.
-* The entities should be defined in a separate project like this, and imported into other projects, for instance, by using git submodules.
+* The entities should be defined in a separate project like this, for import into other projects, for instance, via git submodules.

 ## Files
 ### domain/